 Vegan Escapes Group Trip to Mexico

 Join me for this 7-day Vegan Escapes small group tour to Mexico City, what I consider to be the most delicious city in the world.
 This small group tour will connect you with Mexican culture and tradition through extraordinary people, life-changing experiences, and the most incredible food you’ve ever had in your life!
 Since the trip falls a week before Day of the Dead, the entire city will be decorated and you’ll learn about this incredible holiday.

 Mexico conjures up images of ancient Aztec temples, classic colonial towns, bustling public markets, and some of the world’s most colorful, flavorful, and delicious food.
-Join EscapingNY for an unforgettable vegan group trip to Mexico City (CDMX), where we’ll feast on world-class cuisine, relax in near-jungle surroundings in one of the country’s “magical villages”, and visit pre-Aztec ruins and the world’s third largest pyramid.
+Join EscapingNY for an unforgettable vegan group trip to Mexico City (CDMX), where we’ll feast on world-class cuisine, enjoy a cleansing Mayan sweat lodge in one of the country’s “magical villages”, and visit pre-Aztec ruins and the world’s third largest pyramid.

 We’ll explore Mexico City’s intoxicating vibe by touring food, flower, and witchcraft markets with a journalist; cycling the city to learn about street art, history, and culture; and fully appreciating the rapidly growing Mexico City vegan scene through a vegan Mexican street food walking tour.
 Next, we’ll head to the tranquil village of Tepoztlan, where we’ll learn about pre-Hispanic cuisine from a world-renowned chef and enjoy a traditional Mayan sweat lodge cleansing ceremony.